Top 7 Software & Tools To Make Nonprofits Work More Efficiently

 One of the most interesting developments over the last couple of years is the growth of text message (SMS) marketing.
 It’s a powerful mobile marketing tool considering that billions of people across the world have a mobile device that sends and receives text messages.
 SMS messages are an entirely different experience in comparison to email and social media.

-For nonprofits who want reach as many of their donors as possible, text messaging can be a new avenue to explore.
-Technology for chatbots and text messaging is still progressing, but for the time being, nonprofits can use tools like ClubTexting to send text messages in bulk and engage with users in a highly efficient way.
-According to ClubTexting, their tool has a 99% open rate — a fantastic way to get visibility among your target market.
+For nonprofits who want to reach as many of their donors as possible, text messaging can be a new avenue to explore.
+Technology for chatbots and text messaging is still progressing, but for the time being, nonprofits can use text-to-donate tools to send text messages in bulk and engage with users in a highly efficient way.

 7) ClickTime for Time Tracking Software